What is the content of a blockchain?

-The most obvious difficulty is the fact that pretty much everything consists of hexadecimal hashes instead of clear text labels.
-For account addresses this can be seen as a feature allowing pseudonymity.
-But with regards to smart contract interactions, the data needs to be converted into a human readable format.
+The most obvious difficulty is the fact that pretty much everything consists of hexadecimal hashes instead of clear-text labels.
+For account addresses, this can be seen as a feature allowing pseudonymity.
+But with regards to smart contract interactions, the data needs to be converted into a human-readable format.

 Another aspect is the serialized nature of the data.
 For only very few use cases it is possible to read the answer from the blockchain within a single query.
 Most often, you’ll have to traverse the chain with multiple requests for simple tasks such as displaying a transaction history of an account.
 Now, think about calculating an average gas price over the history of the blockchain, or monitoring the current state with regards to a specific token…

 And lastly, consider the interface for querying the data – it is super slow.
-Before you can even start, you’ll need to set up an archive node (e.g. Geth or Parity) in order to have all historical data available.
-The size of that is about 1,7 TB as of November 2018 – and you need to store it on SSD hard drives in order to get it running reliably.
+Before you can even start, you’ll need to set up an archive node (e.g. Geth or Parity) to have all historical data available.
+The size of that is about 1,7 TB as of November 2018 – and you need to store it on SSD hard drives to get it running reliably.
 Even then syncing the Ethereum Mainnet will last several days to even weeks.
 Once you have the node running in snyc, you can only query it by using the JSON-RPC API.
 This is of course really slow, particularly when considering the multitude of calls you need to make due to the serial nature of the data.

 How to speed up reading blockchain data

-In order to monitor smart contract development either on a test net or Ethereum Mainnet one needs to set up a node and create some sort of index in other words a database.
+To monitor smart contract development either on a test net or Ethereum Mainnet one needs to set up a node and create some sort of index in other words a database.